TOPICS:

 Basic terms - drugs and protocols

-A drug is a chemical or compound that inhibits a disease process or relieves the symptoms of a disease.
 Also see for more detail: What's a drug?
 You can find information about a particular drug by using the NCI Drug Dictionary - National Cancer Institute

 Drugs are given (administered) in different ways and doses.
-How drugs are given and the dose of the drug is called a therapy, protocol, or regimen.
+How drugs are given and the dose of the drug is called a therapy, protocol, or regimen

 Note: The optimal dose and schedule of a cancer drugs are arrived at in clinical trials in phase I, dose-finding safety studies.
 The optimal dose and schedule of an effective drug will lead to tumor shrinkage with acceptable types and severity of side effects.
-This is sometimes referred to as the therapeutic index or therapeutic window.
+This is sometimes referred to as the

-See also Therapeutic index - Wikipedia
+See also Therapeutic index -

 Types of Protocols based on how they are given or scheduled

-Adjuvant therapy, also called adjuvant care treatment given in addition to the primary, main or initial treatment.
-Neo-adjuvant therapy
+treatment given in addition to the primary, main or initial treatment.

 the administration of therapeutic agents before a main treatment.